 From Sunday 15th October 2017 a number of changes were introduced for the Malvern network of services.
 The most notable change was the withdrawal of the variation Service 44C and the Malvern Vale section of Service 44.
 The frequency of Service 44 was increased from every 20-minutes to every 15-minutes but with the withdrawal of Service 44C this was saw an overall reduction of journeys.
 The Malvern Vale section of the route was replaced by new Service X43, running direct between Worcester, Malvern Vale and Great Malvern every 30-minutes, with through services available with Service 44 at Great Malvern.
 At the same time, Service 44 was re-extended past County Hall to once again serve Worcestershire Royal Hospital, and a small number of peak-time journeys ran direct as new Service X44.

-This situation only lasted for 11-months, as on Sunday 16th September 2018 the network was again revised, this time with a number of cuts.
-A new timetable for Service 44 was introduced with Service X44 withdrawn and almost all journeys running only between Link Top and Worcester City Centre or County Hall.
+This situation only lasted for 11-months as on Sunday 16th September 2018 the network was again revised, this time with a number of cuts.
+A new timetable for Service 44 was introduced with Service X44 withdrawn and almost all journeys running only between Link Top and Worcester City Centre or Sixth Form College.
 Service X43 was also withdrawn, but a small number of Service 44 journeys terminated in Great Malvern and returned to Worcester as Service 43, or visa-versa, but such journeys were only during the peak-time period leaving Malvern Vale with almost no bus service.

 |44||FMR||January||2004||Worcester • Malvern Link • Great Malvern|